Rabies in Canada: Assessing the disease risk in light of new U.S. dog regulations.

 How to Protect Yourself

-Vaccination remains the most effective means of protection against rabies, especially for individuals traveling to high-risk countries.
+Vaccination remains the most effective means of preventing rabies, particularly for individuals traveling to high-risk countries or working with animals that could potentially carry the virus.

-The federal government recommends rabies vaccines for groups such as animal workers, laboratory personnel handling the virus, and travelers to countries with a high incidence of rabies in dogs.
+The federal government strongly recommends rabies vaccines for people in specific high-risk categories, such as veterinarians, laboratory workers handling the rabies virus, and those traveling to countries with widespread rabies in dogs.

 Conclusion